Terminology about culture |∞| Changed: 2024 Jul 10

 # stray (human, person)

-A person that is without relationships with people who have the authority or means to give permission to that person to remain within a designated area.
-A stray might be also a "castaway", f.e. when formerly allowed but then dismissed.
+A misnomer for a person that is without relationships with people [#relationship-tree] who have the authority or means to give permission to that person to remain within a designated area.
+A person who is astray might also get thought of as a "castaway", f.e. when formerly allowed but then dismissed.

-Often misnomered as homeless, because journalists and politicians see everything as problems.
+Often also misnomered as homeless [#], because journalists and politicians see everything as problems, even people.

-Usually resulting from the lack of social means of the people residing in the community and/or of the stray human, as well as a mismatch of interests or lack of mutual trusts.
+Usually resulting from the lack of social capital [#] of the people residing in the community and/or of the human that is astray, as well as a mismatch of interests or lack of mutual trusts.
 Founded upon all the lines having been drawn, all the boundaries having been defined, no area to exist within without permission.

-A stray might be also an "outsider".
+A stray might be also get labeled as an "outsider".
 That might mean someone who has nowhere inside to be, even when being inside might be personally preferred.
-Or, "outsider" might mean applying an uncommon approach, f.e. having a landline phone instead of a smartphone, or never watching television or movies, and so forth; t.i. nothing to do with being a stray.
+Or, "outsider" might mean applying an uncommon approach, f.e. having a landline phone instead of a smartphone, or never watching television or movies, and so forth; t.i. nothing to do with being astray.

-A stray might be a "misfit", such as when interested in exploring personal curiosities (observe and honor the curiousity) rather than trying to answer questions (pursue and dissect the curiosity).
-Or, when having different preferences for how a job gets done (f.e. because of efficiency or personal well-being), or perhaps figuring out how to eliminate the job or task (t.i. go a different way or path).
-Hence, the person is either a "fit for the job", or a misfit.
-Everyone else keeps doing the same thing, and the person who is a misfit is left astray.
+A person astray might be a "misfit", such as when interested in exploring personal curiosities (observe and honor the curiousity) rather than trying to answer questions (pursue and dissect the curiosity).
+Or, when having different preferences for how a job gets done (f.e. because of efficiency or personal well-being), or perhaps when figuring out how to eliminate the job or task (t.i. go a different way or path).
+Hence, the person is either a "fit for the job", or considered a misfit.
+Everyone else keeps doing the same thing, and the person who is thought of as a misfit is left astray.

-A stray might be a "leaf", in the way a leaf falls off a tree when no longer needed.
-Or, a stray might be simply a leftover from the abundance of human resources.
+A person who is astray might be a "leaf", in the way a leaf falls off a tree when no longer needed.
+Or, maybe simply leftover from the abundance of human resources.

-A stray might be a "leaver", as in "take it or leave it" when offered a deal, so the deal was left for someone else to take it, t.i. the "taker".
+A person who is astray might be labeled as a "leaver" (see books by Daniel Quinn, perhaps Beyond Civilization, 1999), as in "take it or leave it" when offered a deal, so the deal was left for someone else to take it, t.i. the "taker".
 This is much like when someone seeks a second opinion medically (and a third, and fourth...), but has little choice other than to simply accept the circumstance or become a "guinea pig".
 Leaving might mean seeking a different compromise, or deciding to completely give up on an interest and leave it for others to do (f.e. sports, arts and crafts, or long distance travel).

 # selfish